LDAWG-a11y/a11yWebApp/src/guides/modal-vs-non-modal-dialogs.md

 #### But wait, there's more

 We have just one more way to discuss and this one is my new favourite, it's actually the easiest to implement too.
 Drum roll, introducing the `<dialog>` element, a native dialog brought to you by the good folks at W3C.
-Many of us will already be aware of this element and perhaps followed its progress for a while, at first it was broken and not fully supported, but like the good soldiers they are, the teams involved in this all got it over the line, It's actually been usable for a while now.
+Many of us will already be aware of this element and perhaps followed its progress for a while, at first it was a bit broken and not fully supported, but like the good soldiers they are, the teams involved in this all got it over the line, It's actually been usable for a while now.
 There are some little quirks and obviously older browsers won't support it, [but you should really have a read of this post from Scott O'Hara, who goes over any remaining quirks](https://www.scottohara.me/blog/2023/01/26/use-the-dialog-element.html).

 It's always nice to have a native HTML element that can do much of the heavy lifting for us, so we can keep our JavaScript file size down and have less to debug if and when something breaks.
 We still need some JavaScript for the `<dialog>` element, but that's mostly to open and close it.